When people think about indoor air quality, they usually think about pollution – outdoor pollution, including smog and ozone.

 While these are dangers to human health, most people spend the vast majority of their time indoors.
 Restoring and maintaining indoor air quality should be a focus for them if they are concerned about their health.
 What are the health benefits of air quality?

 Health Effects of Indoor Air Quality

-What kinds health risks are associated with bad indoor air quality?
+What kinds of health risks are associated with bad indoor air quality?
 One is chemical air pollution.
 Pollution can mean toxins released from the use of chemical cleaners or air fresheners, secondhand smoke, or pesticides.
 It can also mean biological hazards like bacteria, viruses, dust mites, mold spores, or pollen.
 The symptoms of exposure to both of these hazards may be similar and include things like irritation of the eyes, nose, and throat, coughing, congestion, headaches, dizziness, and fatigue.
-People will asthma or allergies may experience more flare ups as well.
+People will asthma or allergies may experience more flare-ups as well.